PennyLaneAI/pennylane/doc/introduction/compiling_circuits.rst

 replace a gate type with another, fuse gates, exploit mathematical relations that simplify an observable, or replace a large circuit by a number of smaller circuits.

-Compilation functionality is mostly designed as **transforms**, which you can read up on in the section on the :doc:`transforms documentation <../code/qml_transforms>`.
+Compilation functionality is mostly designed as **transforms**; see the the :doc:`transforms documentation <../code/qml_transforms>` for more details, as well as information on how to write your own custom transforms.

 In addition to quantum circuit transforms, PennyLane also supports experimental just-in-time compilation, via the :func:`~.qjit` decorator and